morepath/morepath/doc/app_reuse.rst

       return "User: %s" % self.username

 Here we've exposed the ``User`` model class under the path ``/users/{username}``.
-When you go to such a URL, the default (unnamed) view is found.
-We've provided that too: it just renders "User: {username}".
+When you go to such a URL, Morepath looks up the default (unnamed) view.
+We've implemented that too: it renders "User: {username}".

 What now if we have another app where we want to publish ``User`` in a different way?
-No problem, we can just create one:
+No problem, we can create one:

 .. code-block:: python